Live OT CEUs: 2026 Occupational Therapy Webinar Schedule

 Florida requires 14 hours of live OT CEUs.

 The state of Florida REQUIRES that at least 14 hours of occupational therapy continuing education must be in person or from interactive, real-time courses.
 (In total, Florida OTs/OTAs need 26 hours and they are due on February 28th of odd years.)
-OT Potential live webinars were deigned to meet this requirement.
+OT Potential live webinars were designed to meet this requirement.

 Here’s the exact language lifted from the Word Document “Final 64B11-5.001”.
 Read our full guide on Florida CEUs here.